rossumur/Arduinocade/README.md

 ##How it works

 ###Video
-Upgrading the crystal to 28.6363Mhz allows us to run at a multiple (8x CPU clock, 4x SPI output) of the ntsc subcarrier frequency.
-By spitting out bits in the right pattern at the right time we can generate ntsc colorburst and different colors based on the relative phase of the pattern.
+Upgrading the crystal to 28.6363Mhz allows us to run at a multiple (8x CPU clock, 4x SPI output) of the NTSC subcarrier frequency.
+By spitting out bits in the right pattern at the right time we can generate NTSC colorburst and different colors based on the relative phase of the pattern.

 Black (0000), White (1111), gray_5 (0101) and gray_10 (1010) don’t have a chroma component; the other 12 colors do.
 By inserting or skipping an extra nop in rendering kernel we can select between two different phases at the start of a line yielding 12+12+(black,white,gray) = 27 simultaneous colors on screen simultaneously.
 You can then add more by dithering etc.

 ###The Art of Artifacts
 <img src="https://raw.githubusercontent.com/rossumur/Arduinocade/master/sim/docs/art_of_artifacts.png" width="100%"/>
-*Left - Pixels being emitted from the TX port, Right - Colors as they appear on ntsc*
+*Left - Pixels being emitted from the TX port, Right - Colors as they appear on NTSC*

 Every HSYNC interrupt the cpu emits a 3.57Mhz colorburst signal then sends pixel data from carefully timed tile or RLE video kernels.
 These are tricky to maintain in C, as helpful compiler optimizations often alter timing in unexpected ways.
 They probably all need to move to asm at some point.
 See note above.